 - What happens if I overdose (Zofran Injection)?

-- What should I avoid while receiving ondansetron injection (Zofran Injection)?
+- What should I avoid while taking ondansetron (Zofran Injection)?

-- What other drugs will affect ondansetron injection (Zofran Injection)?
+- What other drugs will affect ondansetron (Zofran Injection)?

 - Where can I get more information?

-What should I discuss with my health care provider before using ondansetron injection (Zofran Injection)?
+What should I discuss with my healthcare provider before taking ondansetron (Zofran Injection)?

-Before using ondansetron injection, tell your doctor if you have:
+To make sure ondansetron is safe for you, tell your doctor if you have:

 - liver disease;

-- a history of allergic reaction to any medicine similar to ondansetron, including dolasetron (Anzemet), granisetron (Kytril), or palonosetron (Aloxi); or
+- if you are allergic to medicines similar to ondansetron, such dolasetron (Anzemet), granisetron (Kytril), or palonosetron (Aloxi).

 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-Ondansetron can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether ondansetron passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breast-feeding a baby.

-Ondansetron injection is not for preventing nausea or vomiting that are caused by factors other than chemotherapy or surgery.
+Ondansetron injection is not for preventing nausea or vomiting that is caused by factors other than chemotherapy or surgery.